Compassionate. Commited. Capable.

 - The new Minnesota Masonic Heritage Center is 50,000 square feet, offering a Masonic Museum & Library, auditorium and meeting/dining spaces.

-- The newest member of the MMC family of charities: Scottish Rite Clinic for Childhood Language Disorders (Duluth, MN).
+- The newest member of the MMC family of charities: Minnesota Masonic Children’s Clinic for Communication Disorders (formerly Scottish Rite Clinic for Childhood Language Disorders in Duluth, MN).
 The Clinic offers free services to children needing communications remediation.